Lysautumn/weatherapp/README.md

-weatherapp
+# weatherapp

-Weather App created for Skillcrush final project
+This weather app was created for Skillcrush's final project.
+It was created using Ruby.